pooltogether/pooltogether-client-monorepo/README.md

 ### Utilities

-This Turborepo has some additional tools already setup for you:
+This Turborepo has some additional tools already setup:

 - [Tailwind CSS](https://tailwindcss.com/) for styles
 - [TypeScript](https://www.typescriptlang.org/) for static type checking